deckhouse/deckhouse/ee/modules/160-multitenancy-manager/docs/README.md

 ---
 title: "The multitenancy-manager module"
 search: multitenancy
-description: The multitenancy-manager Deckhouse module helps to conveniently create templated environments in a Kubernetes cluster using Custom Resources.
+description: The multitenancy-manager Deckhouse module helps to conveniently create templated environments in a Kubernetes cluster using custom resources.
 Rendering environment templates with Helm makes it possible to use any Kubernetes objects in an environment template.
 ---

 The module allows you to create isolated environments in a Kubernetes cluster.